 Seven to nine hours of sleep per night was considered optimum, while less than six hours was considered insufficient.

 “I think these findings may bolster those women who say they feel exhausted.
 Our study found not only are they not sleeping long enough, they also report feeling tired throughout the day,” says study author Kelly Sullivan, PhD, of Georgia Southern University, in a statement.
 “Getting enough sleep is a key component of overall health and can impact the heart, mind, and weight.
 It’s important to learn what is keeping people from getting the rest they need so we can help them work toward better health.”

 Sullivan and her team found that each child in a household increased the odds of a woman having less than six hours of sleep by nearly 50 percent.

-The results of the study will be presented at the American Academy of Neurology’s 69th Annual Meeting in Boston from April 22 to 28.
+The results of the study were presented at the American Academy of Neurology’s 69th Annual Meeting.

 Originally posted on March 2, 2017 @ 4:31 am